joewalp/Jugglebot/environments/README.md

 Ubuntu-20.04 docker container that uses a native platform base image.
 Ansible tasks and a Dockerfile perform the bulk of the provisioning.

+Neither environment has ROS2 installed.

+The next step is to enable editing code within each of these environments using VSCode for Windows.

 ## Instructions